jkzhang7/jkzhang7.github.io/_pages/hobbies.md

 I am also really into traveling, always willing to experience different cultures, foods and things.

-Here is the photo I took in Ottawa, Canada in July 2018, which is Parliament Hill
+Here is the photo I took in Ottawa, Canada in July 2018, which is Parliament Hill.

 ![](https://raw.githubusercontent.com/jkzhang7/jkzhang7.github.io/master/images/traveling1.jpg)